 You see, I think the Disney people view the puppets as smaller, more articulate versions of the walkaround Disney characters that perambulate through the various theme parks.
 The people inside those suits are interchangeable; you can put anyone in a particular suit on a particular day, you can mix and match them as you please, and it makes very little difference so long as the outward appearance of the character is intact.
 Therefore, I don't think they realize how much of the Muppet character grows out of the performer's personality.
 From their point of view, all of the Muppet performers are expendable because you can always find somebody new who can put their hand in a puppet and do a voice, and as long as the outside--the puppet itself, the outer shell--is intact, the audience will believe in the character.
 That's Disney's point of view, and considering how many Muppet characters have been recast in the past, out of necessity, and people still accept and love the Muppets, they have a fair point.
 What is not fair is their deliberate obtuseness, their complete refusal to respect the Hensonian point of view or even to acknowledge it.

 There's nothing new about this, unfortunately; nearly 30 years ago, Jim Henson made heartfelt, detailed appeals to the Walt Disney Company that the real value in the Muppets was honoring the integrity of both the characters and the performers.
 As he was hammering out the original deal with Disney back in 1989, he fought hard to ensure that his puppeteers were "protected" in the deal (i.e. financially) and if they weren't, he was willing to walk away from the deal; it was that important to him that his people be well taken care of.
-So while it's always risky to make grand sweeping announcements about "Jim Henson wouldn't like this!" or "Jim Henson would never approve that!"--statements which are based more on our personal preferences as Muppet fans than anything that Jim Henson ever said or did--and while it's particularly dangerous in this scenario since we really only have one side of the story, it's next to impossible for me to imagine that Jim Henson wouldn't stick up for Steve Whitmire, or that he wouldn't be livid with rage about one of his core puppeteers being summarily dismissed.
+So while it's always risky to make grand sweeping announcements about "Jim Henson wouldn't like this!" or "Jim Henson would never approve that!"--statements which are based more on our personal preferences as Muppet fans than anything that Jim Henson ever said or did--and while it's particularly dangerous in this scenario since we really only have one side of the story, it's next to impossible for me to imagine that Jim Henson wouldn't stick up for Steve Whitmire,[*](Annotation from the future: My opinion on this has not changed, although the fact that his own children are among the people who have very vocally turned against Steve would complicate the matter for him, as there are people that he loved on either side of the disagreement, and that would have really hurt him.
+Poor guy.) or that he wouldn't be livid with rage about one of his core puppeteers being summarily dismissed.
 Some people would say that getting livid with rage would be out of character for Jim because it didn't happen often.
 And it is true that he didn't often get visibly angry, but he wasn't immune to it by any means.
-And when he did get angry, it was always about things that were vitally important to him, and I imagine that this would certainly qualify.
+And when he did get angry, it was

 On a personal level, I feel caught up in a dilemma on how I should react, and what my relationship with the Muppets--and the company that owns them--should be in the future.
 On the one hand, I want to show my support for Steve Whitmire; on the other hand, I don't want to lose the Muppets.
 Because Disney owns the Muppets, they have all the leverage.
 They hold all the cards.
 The sad truth is that Disney doesn't need the Muppets as much as we, the fans, do.
 If the Muppets aren't profitable, Disney can just put them away and forget about them.
 As distasteful as the notion of the Muppets without Steve Whitmire is, wouldn't a world with no Muppets be even worse?
 Is the notion of the talented Matt Vogel performing Kermit more disheartening than the notion of no one performing Kermit at all?[*](Annotation from the future: Maybe so.)